preetisawant/runtimes/liberty/loggingAndTracing.md

 See [Troubleshooting Liberty: Logging and Trace](http://www.ibm.com/support/knowledgecenter/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/rwlp_logging.html){: new_window} for the details of the syntax of the trace specification.

-### Triggering dumps via SSH in Diego
+### Triggering dumps via SSH

-For an application running in a Diego cell, you can trigger a thread and heap dump via CF CLI using the SSH feature.
-For example:
+Use the command below to trigger a thread and heap dump via CF CLI using the SSH feature:

   ```
-$ cf ssh <appname> -c "pkill -3 java"
+ cf ssh <appname> -c "pkill -3 java"
   ```
   {: pre}